kluctl/www-kluctl.io/content/en/docs/reference/commands/render.md

 Misc arguments:
   Command specific arguments.

+      --offline-kubernetes         Run render in offline mode, meaning that it will not try to connect the target cluster
-      --render-output-dir string   Specifies the target directory to render the project into.
+      --print-all                  Write all rendered manifests to stdout --render-output-dir string   Specifies the target directory to render the project into.
 If omitted, a temporary directory is used.